Nuclear Power Plant Materials and Services

 3. Balance of Plant (BOP): Highest Local Content Potential

-The Balance of Plant (BOP) encompasses all auxiliary systems and infrastructure outside the Nuclear and Turbine Islands.
+The Balance of Plant (BOP) encompasses all auxiliary (support) systems and infrastructure outside the Nuclear and Turbine Islands.
+This means they are all infrastructure necessary to ensure the plant operates normally.
+The BOP encompasses, cooling water systems (pumps, piping, and heat exchangers), and cooling towers.
+They also include electrical infrastructure including transformers and switchyards.
 This section provides the highest percentage of local content opportunity due to its use of conventional, non-nuclear specific technology.
+The image below shows Roopur Nuclear Base in Bangladesh.
+All structures that are not the nuclear island and turbine island encompass the Balance of Plant.

 Summary of Kenya's potential industrial capacity in the Balance of Plant (BOP)